jfcloutier/karma_agency/notes/cognition_actor.md

     * e.g. the distance getting smaller is stable (trend about a trend)
 * A CA has no belief until it detects trends
 * Detecting trends
-  * trends capture how observations most recently vary across more than two consecutive states
+  * trends capture how observations most recently vary across more than two of the latest consecutive states
   * the subject of the trend (property or relation) must match the head of a causal rule of the CA's causal theory
     * i.e. obeservations on that subject are expected to vary across states
   * trends have values